RishikaAgarwal2025/RishikaAgarwal2025.github.io/_pages/projects.md

 ---

-## 5. Pricing Analytics for BuildMax Rentals
+## 4. Pricing Analytics for BuildMax Rentals

 **Tools used**: Python (Pyomo), MS PowerPoint

-This project focuses on developing a revenue management solution for BuildMax Rentals to enhance equipment pricing and fleet allocation strategies.
-By using historical rental data and linear programming in Python with the pyomo library, the model supports decision-making under operational constraints and shifting customer demand.
-The goal is to maximize revenue through optimized pricing, while considering real-world limitations such as maintenance schedules and fleet availability.
-The project also explores dynamic pricing methods, allowing BuildMax to adjust rates based on rental duration, sector-specific demand, and market conditions.
-Key challenges addressed include limited data granularity, inconsistencies in pricing strategy, and the need to balance short-term and long-term rentals.
-The analysis highlights the value of adopting a flexible pricing framework that reacts to demand trends and operational constraints.
-Implementing these strategies can help BuildMax stay competitive, unlock new revenue opportunities, and improve overall business performance in a rapidly evolving equipment rental market.
+This project focuses on revenue management and dynamic pricing for BuildMax Rentals to improve equipment pricing and fleet allocation.
+Using historical rental data and a linear programming model built in Python, we optimized pricing strategies to maximize revenue.
+The approach considers factors like rental duration, sector-specific demand, and maintenance schedules.
+By addressing pricing gaps and demand variability, the solution helps BuildMax make smarter, data-driven decisions, stay competitive, and enhance overall business performance.

 **Files**:
 - [Python Code](https://github.com/RishikaAgarwal2025/RishikaAgarwal2025.github.io/blob/master/assets/Pricing%20Analytics/Code.py)